jpverkamp/blog/content/programming/programming-praxis/2013-01-23-sorting-via-splay-heap.md

                               (node-right node)))]))
 ```

 Now we need to test it to make sure everything is working.
 How else, but to write the actual `heapsort` code.
 Essentially, insert each item into a heap in turn, then pull each back out.
-Because of the {{< wikipedia page="Amortized analysis" text="amortized runtime" >}}, this should be fast.
+Because of the [[wiki:Amortized analysis|amortized runtime]](), this should be fast.

 ```scheme
 ; sort using a heap